KirillKryukov/mumu/README.md

 # Multi-Multi-FASTA file format

-DNA and protein sequences are often stored in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format).
+DNA and protein sequences are often stored in FASTA format [1-4].
 These days we put multiple sequences in a FASTA file, but originally FASTA file was supposed to contain just a single sequence.
 A file with multiple sequences was called "Multi-FASTA".